conan-io/conan-center-index/docs/faqs.md

 ## Can I remove an option from recipe

-It's preferable don't doing it, because it may break other packages which require those deleted options.
+It's preferable to don't doing it, because it may break other packages which require those deleted options.
 Prefer the deprecation path with a mapping from old options to new ones:

 * Add "deprecated" as option value